AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ![SaaS price indexing data flow](assets/new_way.png)

-All merchants can benefit from these improvements, but those who will see the greatest gains are customers with:
+All merchants using Commerce Services can benefit from these improvements, but those who will see the greatest gains are customers with:

 * Constant price changes: Merchants that require repeated changes to their prices to meet strategic goals such as frequent promotions, seasonal discounts, or inventory markdowns.
 * Multiple websites and/or customer groups: Merchants with shared product catalogs across multiple websites (domains/brands) and/or customer groups.